coxandrew/habitat/README.md

 ## News Articles

 Create a new article using a "slug" for the title.
 The slug will be used as part of the URL and the thumbnail's image name.
 It should be in all lowercase, separated by hyphens.
-For example, if you create an article for the Screaming Eagles raising money for Habitat, switch to your Terminal (iTerm) and type the command:
+For example, if you create an article for the Screaming Eagles raising money for Habitat, switch to your Terminal (iTerm).

+In iTerm (your terminal), type:

     $ middleman article screaming-eagles -d 2013-09-04

 This would create a file named: `source/news/2013-09-04-screaming-eagles.html.md`

+In Sublime Text 2 (your text editor), open the file using Cmd+T and typing the name of the slug ('screaming-eagles' in this example).

-Open up the file and edit the title and add the author to the metadata section at the top:
+Now, the file should be open in your text editor.
+Edit the title and add the author to the metadata section at the top:

     ---
     title: Screaming Eagles Raise Over $6000 for Habitat Powhatan
     date: 2013-04-09 00:00 UTC
     author: Ken Cox
+    tags:
     ---

-Create a 90x60 jpg thumbnail with the same name as the file, e.g.:
+Create a 90x60 jpg thumbnail with the same name as the file, e.g.

     2013-09-04-screaming-eagles.jpg

+Save the file in `habitat/source/images/news-thumbnails`.

 ### Adding news images